0x16c3/LethalStreams/readme.md

 ## Usage
 ### Donations
-If the viewer send a donation that has `say: <message>` in the message, the message will be sent to everyone in the game.
+If the viewers send a donation that has `say: <message>` in the message, the message will be sent to everyone in the game.
 > Example: `nice stream but we need to get to the next round. say:come back`

 ### Bits